 - Your upper eyelids are drooping and it interferes with your vision.

 - There is excess skin on your lower eyelids and there are bags below your eyes.

 Many patients opt to undergo eyelid surgery along with another cosmetic procedure like a facelift or a brow lift.
 Note that lower eyelid surgery is usually done solely for cosmetic purposes.

-Eyelid surgery is typically done on an outpatient basis.
-Your plastic surgeon injects a numbing medication into the eyelids to ease discomfort.
-Also, patients typically receive intravenous medication to help them relax during the eyelid surgery.
+This surgery is typically done on an outpatient basis.
+Your plastic surgeon injects a numbing medication into the lids to ease discomfort.
+Also, patients typically receive intravenous medication to help them relax during the surgery.

 Learn more about how this procedure can rejuvenate your appearance.